Mayopatpo/Lawn-Dart-II/README.md

 Electronics (optional, don't blame me if you lose $60 dollars worth of on rocket equipment)

-Inorder to add telmetry to the Lawn Dart II you will need, an Eggtimer Quark kit, an Eggtimer LCD Handheld Receiver, an Eggtimer Telemetry Module, and a soldering iron + soldering materials.
+Inorder to add telmetry to the Lawn Dart II you will need, an Eggtimer Quark kit, an Eggtimer LCD Handheld Receiver (You can add a voice module to this for easier rocket tracking and it is optional), an Eggtimer Telemetry Module, and a soldering iron + soldering materials.

 Building instructions